ButtonsAce/GTARP-Dealership-Bot/README.md

 ## Features

-Allows you to enter in a key and a search term and the bot will get the results of the vehicle based on a combination of the the unoffical GTA RP API and a specified Google Sheet.
+Allows you to enter in a key and a search term and the bot will get the results of the vehicle based on a specified Google Sheet.

 ## Requirements